amrhassab/Computational-Photography/README.md

 ![](HW2_image_processing_in_matlab/P3_color_transfer/P3-mytarget.jpg)
 #### Output: myout.jpg
 ![](HW2_image_processing_in_matlab/P3_color_transfer/P3-myout.jpg)

+# Homework 3: Image Resizing Using Seam Carving
+In this assignment an algorithm for resizing an image with minimal noticeable distortion is implimented using seam carving:
+The following steps were taken with more detailed steps from [this](http://pages.cs.wisc.edu/~dyer/cs534/papers/AvidanShamir2007-SeamCarving.pdf) paper:
+    1. **Computing the Energe function:**

 # Reference:
 Although the solutions are mine please keep in mind that the course itself (http://pages.cs.wisc.edu/~dyer/cs534/index.html) does not belong to me.
 Also some of the steps described here are paraphrased from the homework assignments themselves which also do not belong to me.